clearbold/craftimport/README.md

 If your slug (or URL Title) fields in your XML did not match what Craft generated, the v0.2 re-import update will not work for those entries.
 It will keep creating new entries for each imported entry where *slug* was not matched on.

+If you're starting with v0.2, you're all set.
+Your legacy URL Title/slug is being captured and can be referenced for re-import.

 #### Importing tags now supported

 In my source XML, I'm outputting ExpressionEngine categories into child nodes: `entry/categories/category`.